Episcopal Diocese of Central New York

-The Episcopal Diocese of Central New York is a diocese of the Episcopal Church in the United States of America encompassing the area in the center of New York state.
+The Episcopal Diocese of Central New York is a diocese of the Episcopal Church in the United States of America that comprises 14 counties in Central New York.
 It is one of ten dioceses, plus the Convocation of Episcopal Churches in Europe, that make up Province 2 of the Episcopal Church in the United States of America.

 The diocesan bishop is DeDe Duncan-Probe, eleventh bishop of Central New York, and the diocese's first female bishop.
 Youth ministry includes C.A.R.E. which makes mission trips.

+The diocese has also facilitated Mission of Miracles, an annual volunteer medical mission trip to the Diocese of El Salvador, with which the diocese has a long-standing companion relationship.

-As of 2013 the diocese had a membership of 12,307 down from 21,000 in 2003.
+As of 2013, the diocese had a membership of 12,307 down from 21,000 in 2003.